 The Value of Non-Verbal Communication

 Employee exit interviews show that over 80% of employees quit because of management – not their jobs.
-It becomes clear in the equine arena as well as in the office as to what brings ease and forward momentum and what ultimately causes sadness, confusion and chaos.
-Success and failure is directly linked to a leader’s skill in response to what each individual brings to the mix.
+It becomes clear in the equine arena as well as in the office as to what brings ease and forward momentum and what ultimately causes sadness, confusion, and chaos.
+Success and failure are directly linked to a leader’s skill in response to what each individual brings to the mix.
 Every community of individuals create their own unique culture, and that culture either blocks or empowers creativity and productivity.

 Non-verbal communication offers vast amounts of information to a gifted leader.
 Strengthening these skills becomes easier to understand when you have an opportunity to move within an arena with a 1200 pound horse and complete a task.
 You quickly learn how to hear differently and intuitively respond to subtle dynamics.
 Within a business, critical-to-success pieces of information can create the leading edge of development.

 Horses are highly sensitive to nonverbal energy as a primary source of information.
 Through specifically designed experiential sessions with horses, participants learn to understand signature energy qualities and learn skills to modulate effectively in response to others.
 Interpersonal skills are quickly developed and transfer to the human arena to help empower others, strengthen clear direction and create group congruence.

 Horses are perfect teachers of intuitive awareness providing practice in personal control and clarity of non-verbal skills.
 Each equine encounter is different – resulting in greater agility and balance; tools that are imperative especially under pressure.
 The result builds courage, fortitude and strength of character as we step outside our comfort zone and experiment with new ways to embody leadership.